 - Finally, you need to add a taste of the season.
 A taste of the holidays!
 Edwards Pumpkin Crème Pie is the ideal dessert for this.
 It’s layers of cream cheese and warming pumpkin spice inside a vanilla cookie crumb crust and topped with whipped cream rosettes.
 It’s pure bliss!

-A dessert table with a variety of choices has something for everyone and delights your guests.
+PARTY TIP: A dessert table with a variety of choices has something for everyone and delights your guests.

-STEP 3 – DECORATE THE PIES
+STEP 3 – DECORATE PURCHASED PIES

 I’m all about the shortcuts when hosting.
 But that doesn’t mean you rest on your laurels.
 Elevate the presentation of thaw-and-serve crème pies by garnishing them with a few simple touches.
 Let the flavors be your guide.